- Refined ride

 Picking a 2020 Volkswagen Golf won’t be very hard this year.
 That’s because VW halved the number of models it offered and sliced trim levels accordingly.

-We rate the lineup at 6 out of 10, awarding them a point for their solid array of standard features on the GTI edition.
-(Read more about how we rate cars.)
+We rate the lineup at 7 out of 10, awarding them a point for their solid array of standard features on the GTI edition and for the strong warranty coverage.

 This year, the Golf comes in just one trim: Value Edition.
 It lives up to its name with synthetic leather upholstery, heated front seats, a 6.5-inch touchscreen for infotainment with Apple CarPlay and Android Auto compatibility, automatic emergency braking, a sunroof, and keyless ignition.
 Pick your color, sign some papers, and you’ll be on your way.